psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 But, as it is very notorious, neither of them possesses abilities adequate to the compositions in question, even *such as they are*, and to which their names are affixed; it behoveth those persons, whose peculiar province it is to watch over the preservation of the public peace, to ascertain who the author or authors may be of the aforesaid publications, as they appeared in the Leeds Mercury.
 This would be a great point gained towards the development of so foul a conspiracy.—You have full liberty to attach my name to the foregoing exposition of facts.

-I am, Sir, your very huimble servant,
+I am, Sir, your very humble servant,
 WILLIAM KEELING,
 *Curtate of Holmfirth*
 Holmfirth, April 23, 1818